grz0zrg/fas/README.md

 Subtractive synthesis start from harmonically rich waveforms which are then filtered.

+The default implementation is fast and use PolyBLED anti-aliased waveforms, an alternative, much slower which use additive synthesis is also available by commenting `POLYBLEP` in `constants.h`.

-It is somewhat slow due to additive synthesized waveforms and there is only one high quality low-pass filter (Moog type) implemented.
+There is only one high quality low-pass filter (Moog type) implemented.

-There is three type of band-limited (no aliasing!) waveforms : sawtooth, square, triangle
+There is three type of band-limited waveforms : sawtooth, square, triangle

-This type of synthesis may improve gradually with more waveforms (and a faster way to generate them) and more filters.
+This type of synthesis may improve gradually with more waveforms and more filters.

-**Note** : The waveforms are constitued of a maximum of 128 partials
+**Note** : Additive synthesis waveforms are constitued of a maximum of 128 partials

 #### RGBA interpretation